fostroll/corpuscula/doc/README_CDICT.md

 ### Create, Backup and Restore

-The simplest way to create a *Corpus Dictionary* is just invoke its constructor without params:
+The simplest way to create a *Corpus Dictionary* is just run its constructor without params:
 ```python
 from corpuscula import CorpusDict
 cdict = CorpusDict()